Theta Cephei

+Theta Cephei is a white-hued binary star system in the northern constellation of Cepheus.
+Its name is a Bayer designation that is Latinized from θ Cephei, and abbreviated Theta Cep or θ Cep.
+The system is visible to the naked eye as a point of light with an apparent visual magnitude of 4.22.
+Based on parallax measurements, it is located at a distance of approximately 139 ly from the Earth.

-Theta Cephei, Latinized from θ Cephei, is a stellar class A7, fourth-magnitude star in the constellation Cepheus.
-This displays at a metallic-line Am star.
-It is a white-hued, single-lined spectroscopic binary system, located about 127 light-years from Earth.
-The pair have an orbital period of 914.3 days; the eccentricity was long thought to be low, at 0.03, but recent calculations have put it at a much higher 0.377.
+This is a spectroscopic binary star system with an orbital period of 914.3 days; the eccentricity was long thought to be low, at 0.03, but calculations published in 2020 have put it at a much higher 0.377.
 They are separated by 4.16 AU.

-The companion star is calculated to be about 400 times fainter than the primary.
+The primary component has a Stellar classification of A7III, displaying as a metallic-line Am star.
+At an estimated age of 55 million years, it is spinning with a projected rotational velocity of 52 km/s.
+The star has 2.75 times the mass of the Sun and three times the Sun's radius.
+It is radiating 46.5 times the luminosity of the Sun from its photosphere at an effective temperature of 7,375 K. The companion star is calculated to be about 400 times fainter than the primary.
 It is completely invisible in the spectrum, but is estimated to be a K7 main sequence star.

 Shared with η Cep, this star system has the title Al Kidr.
 In Chinese, 天鈎 (Tiān Gōu), meaning Celestial Hook, refers to an asterism consisting of 4 Cephei, HD 194298, η Cephei, α Cephei, ξ Cephei, 26 Cephei, ι Cephei and ο Cephei.
 Consequently, the Chinese name for θ Cephei itself is 天鈎三 (Tiān Gōu sān, the Third Star of Celestial Hook.).